adampalkowski/SocialK/README.md

 - Developed using Kotlin and Jetpack Compose
 - Create and join activities locally
 - Invite friends to activities
-- Make activities public for nearby users to join
+- Make activities public for nearby users to join, users found based on their location.
-- Integrated chat functionality for each activity
+- Integrated chat functionality for each activity, aswell user to user and group chats.
 - Utilizes Google Maps SDK to display activities on the map
 - Multiple filtering options for activities
 - Group feature to organize activities and invite members